Car insurance for Q-plate registrations

 Are Q-plate cars safe to drive?

-At one time, a Q plate would have automatically raised suspicions about the legitimacy of a vehicle.
-But the introduction of the IVA test has changed all that.
 It makes detailed checks of mysterious cars, so if a motor has passed these checks, it should be safe to drive.
-If you have a self-built car, you can buy specialist temporary insurance to cover taking it to gets its IVA and approval to drive on the road.
+If you have a self-built car, you could take out specialist temporary insurance.
+This could cover you to take it to gets its IVA and approval to drive on the road.